Millions of people have successfully used this plan to become debt-free! But what is the debt snowball method? And how does...

 Except for debt—they had loads of debt.

-The Atlanta couple became laser-focused on another number after that: $147,000.
+The Atlanta couple became laser-focused on another number: $147,000.
 That’s how much debt they had to get rid of.

-Their debt was tied up in cars, student loans, credit cards, and more.
+Their debt was tied up in cars, student loans, credit cards and more.
 You name it, they had it.
-"The stupidest thing we’ve ever done," says Ty, "was purchase two BMWs off the lot at the same time!"
+“The stupidest thing we’ve ever done was purchase two BMWs off the lot at the same time!”
+Ty says.

-This lavish lifestyle was causing grim repercussions: They couldn’t give extra at church.
+This lavish lifestyle meant they couldn’t give extra at church.
 They couldn’t help family members in need.
-And they couldn’t do things their kids wanted to do.
+And they couldn’t do all the fun things their kids wanted to do.
 It was time for a change.
 That’s when someone at church gave Ty a copy of The Total Money Makeover.
 He was ready to get serious and get on a budget.

 Nikki says the loan she was happiest to pay off was her student loan.